 A leader should always want to differ from the ‘Boss’.
 A leader always has his respect among the workers unlike a boss, of whom the employees will always be fearful.
 Being a boss is easy but the development of an organization is in the hands of the leader.
 A leader should not always yell at his/her people.
 They should be kind and be cognizant of employees’ positives and steer his/her path according to his workers.
 A Boss has the title but a leader has the people.

 In sum, a leader is an extremely powerful word that has the potential to change the entire world.
-These are my views on certain trends that will change the future of a leader.
+These are a few leadership trends that will change the future of a leader.

 Do you have any additions to this list?
-Share it in the comments section!
+We'd love to hear them!